 Our success depends upon the continued service and performance of our senior management and other key personnel.
 Our executive team is critical to the management of our business and operations, as well as to the development of our strategy.
 The loss of the services of any members of our senior executive team could delay or prevent the successful implementation of our strategy, or our commercialization of new applications for our systems or other products, or could otherwise adversely affect our ability to manage our company effectively and carry out our business plan.
-Members of our senior management team may resign at any time, as was recently the case with our chief financial officer, Lilach Payorski, who will be succeeded by our Vice President of Finance, Eitan Zamir.
-There is no assurance that if any additional senior executives leave in the future, we will be able to rapidly replace them and transition smoothly towards their successors, without any adverse impact on our operations.
+During 2022 we experienced some personnel changes in our management team, including the promotion of individuals internally (including our chief financial officer, Eitan Zamir) and the hiring of others from outside of our company.
+There is no assurance that if we need to fill additional management positions in the future, that we will be able to rapidly do so, without any adverse impact on our operations.

 Our dependence on key employees extends beyond our senior executive team, to our highly skilled scientific, technical (including software) and sales personnel.
 Our principal research and development as well as significant elements of our general and administrative activities are conducted at one of our two headquarters, in Israel, and we face significant competition for suitably skilled employees in Israel.
 While there has been intense competition for qualified human resources in the Israeli high-tech industry historically (including the additive manufacturing, or AM, industry in which we operate), the industry experienced record growth and activity in 2021, both at the earlier stages of venture capital and growth equity financings, and at the exit stage of initial public offerings and mergers and acquisitions.
 This flurry of growth and activity has caused an increase in job openings in both Israeli high-tech companies and Israeli research and development centers of foreign companies, and intensification of competition between these employers to attract qualified employees in Israel.
 As a result, the high-tech industry in Israel has experienced significant levels of employee attrition and is currently facing a severe shortage of skilled human capital, including engineering, research and development, software, sales and customer support personnel.
 Similar shortages of key personnel also exist in the regions surrounding our Minnesota, New York, California, Texas and Boston facilities.
-Companies with which we compete for qualified personnel may have greater resources than we do, and we may not succeed in recruiting additional experienced or professional personnel, retaining personnel or effectively replacing current personnel who may depart with qualified or effective successors.
-If we cannot attract and retain sufficiently qualified technical employees for our research and development and/or product development activities (including for the software in our products), we may be unable to achieve the synergies expe
+Companies with which we compete for qualified personnel may have greater resources than we do, and we may not succeed in recruiting additional experienced or professional personnel, retaining personnel or effectively replacing current personnel activities (including for the software in our products), we may be unable to achieve the synergies expected from mergers and acquisitions that we may effect from time to time, or to develop and commercialize new products or new applications for existing products.